Living Resource

 Source-available or restricted

-Some code and weights are available, but revenue thresholds, non-commercial clauses, behavioral restrictions, or geographic limits apply.
-Llama 4 carries an EU multimodal restriction; AudioCraft weights are CC-BY-NC; some FLUX variants are non-commercial.
+Some code and weights are available, but non-commercial clauses, behavioral restrictions, or geographic limits apply.
+Llama 4 carries an EU multimodal restriction; AudioCraft weights are CC-BY-NC; Voxtral TTS inherits CC-BY-NC 4.0 from its reference voices; some FLUX variants are non-commercial.

 A capability map showing language, coding, agent, multimodal, image, and video model categories.